Southern Min Wikipedia: History

 The Southern Min Wikipedia was founded as an independent project known as Holopedia (a reference to Hō-ló-oē, a colloquial name for the Southern Min dialect) by Wikipedians Pektiong (Tân Pe̍k-tiong) and Kaihsu (Tè Khái-sū) in 2003.
-A request was then made at the Wikimedia Foundation's Meta-Wiki to create the Wikipedia project for this language.
+Following one year of development, Holopedia was moved from Holopedia.net to the Southern Min Wikipedia, creating a Wikipedia project for the language.
+The Southern Min Wikipedia had 4,000 articles in 2004 and 11,000 articles in December 2013.